The ReCast project combines creativity, addiction recovery and clay. ReCast is delivered in partnership with Stoke Recovery Service.

 “When you see your finished work – ta da!
 Wow!
 Where did that come from?
 It makes you smile.
 It’s surprising where your imagination takes you.”

-We are also working closely with Dena Bagi, a PhD student at the University of Sunderland, during ReCast.
+We are working closely with Dena Bagi, a PhD student at the University of Sunderland, during ReCast.
 Dena’s research explores how and why an engagement with clay, in informal learning settings, may impact the addiction recovery process.
 Her research is funded by the Arts and Humanities Research Council UK.